Projects

 Barton Gilman LLP, in partnership with Bradley Hospital’s Center for Autism and Developmental Disabilities, assists parents of disabled children turning 18 by providing advice and counsel regarding their options and, where appropriate, establishing legal guardianship of their children.
 The firm also provides regular Know Your Rights presentations to Bradley families and staff on Guardianship and its alternatives.

-Elder Law/End of Life Planning Project
+Elder Law/End-of-Life Planning Project

-Rampino Law Associates provides community presentations and health care proxy clinics at local community organizations and agencies, including local housing authorities.
+Rampino Law Associates provides community presentations and healthcare proxy clinics at local community organizations and agencies, including local housing authorities.

 Eviction Help Desk Project